 DO use natural Cedar Oil products to deter ticks and fleas.
 I sell these natural healthier products, drop shipped directly to you from the cedar oil warehouse.
 IF one uses a chemical based product on their pup like spot ons, and now found in the heart worm monthly medicine (only buy heart worm no other inclusion), one must decide; develop seizures or pick up tick diseases...with vigilant spraying of cedar oil on your pet and annual lymes vaccination and testing you can be pro-active to prevent problems.
 Cedar Oil will handle other tick born diseases and fleas!
 As an oil, it does evaporate so depending on climate and region, use once or several times a week.
 Don't forget to spray it on yourself when walks or hiking.

 NOTE: In MN and now in TX, I live in an area where deer ticks are found...as there are in many regions of the USA.
-I annually vaccinate and check for Lymes disease in each of my spoos yet there are other tick born diseases no vaccine is made for as Anaplasmosis.
-These diseases can be handled with antibiotics if one is annually testing for the pets health.
-Place this in your annual protocol for you pets health checkup.
-Here are some great sites for you to learn from > Tick born disease knowledge
+I annually check for Lymes disease in each of my spoos yet there are other tick born diseases no vaccine is made for as Anaplasmosis.
+Lymes disease can be handled with antibiotics if one is annually testing for the pets health.
+Once treated they will always carry the antibody, and can be re-infected again when bitten by a tick carrier of Lymes, so ALWAYS be alert to stumbling and symptoms.
+Place this on your annual protocol for you pets health checkup.
+Here are some great sites for you to learn from:

 Bloat: Q. My pet died of bloat, do you have information on this?

 When a stomach turns, there is nowhere for food or gas to go, thus bloat sets in.
 Understand?
 Do some YouTube googling on how to avoid bloat.